Abaspura

 Abaspura is a village in the Malerkotla district of Punjab, India.
 Formerly a part of the Sangrur district, it is located in the Malerkotla tehsil.

 Geography

-Abaspura is located at eastern boundary of Malerkotla city.
+Abaspura is located at the eastern boundary of Malerkotla city.
 Nearby villages are Hathoa, Haider Nagar, Binjoki Khurd and Binjoki Kalan.

 Transportation

 The nearest railway station to Abaspura is Malerkotla Railway station at a distance of 3.5 km.